 - A mental health condition like anxiety, insomnia, depression or bipolar disorder, since certain supplements like saffron or green tea extract may affect your mood and energy levels.

 - Dizziness or vertigo, as even low levels of caffeine can make these worse.

-- Allergies to pepper, Lolium, Olea or Salsola plant species, since come herbs or spices like saffron and cayenne can cause allergic reactions in susceptible people.
+- Allergies to pepper, Lolium, Olea or Salsola plant species, since some herbs or spices like saffron and cayenne can cause allergic reactions in susceptible people.

-- Natural appetite suppressants include green tea extract, high-fiber foods, saffron extract, grapefruit essential oil and spices like cayenne.
+- That said, some ingredients, such as herbs and spices, may help you reduce your food intake.
+These natural appetite suppressants include green tea extract, high-fiber foods, saffron extract, grapefruit essential oil and spices like cayenne.

-- These natural appetite suppressants, herbs, foods and compounds can help nip cravings by inducing thermogenesis, warming the body, balancing blood sugar levels, absorbing water in your digestive tract, reducing inflammation, improving your mood or energy, balancing hunger/fullness hormones like ghrelin and leptin, and altering release of certain digestive enzymes.
+- These ingredients can help with weight management by curbing cravings, inducing thermogenesis, warming the body, balancing blood sugar levels, absorbing water in your digestive tract, reducing inflammation, improving your mood or energy, and balancing hunger/fullness hormones, like ghrelin and leptin.